nikerl/brick-intersect/README.md

 ## API key
 A Rebrickable API key is needed to use this program, [see docs](https://rebrickable.com/api/).

-The API key should be listed in `.env` file in the root of the repo as such:
+The program can fetch the API key from an `.env` file in the root of the repo as such:
 ```
 REBRICKABLE_API_KEY=<key>
 ```
-Or export it as an eviroment variable before running the program.
+But it is recomended to export it as an eviroment variable before running the program.

 ## Build and Run
 ### Natively: